ameliacitradewi/Python-Ecommerce-with-Django-Frameworks/README.md

-# Django eCommerce with Python and Bootstrap Template
+# Django eCommerce with Python

 This project is an eCommerce website built with Django, utilizing a Bootstrap template for the front-end design.
 It includes features such as user authentication (login/logout), product details, pagination, and a checkout process with PayPal Sandbox for testing purposes.